phalcon-orphanage/docs/en/reference/tutorial-rest.rst

 Creating a Model
 ----------------
 Our API provides information about 'robots', these data are stored in a database.
-The following model allows us to access that table in an object oriented way.
+The following model allows us to access that table in an object-oriented way.
 We have implemented some business rules using built-in validators and simple validations.
-Doing this will give us the peace of mind that saved data meets the requirements of our
+Doing this will give us the peace of mind that saved data meet the requirements of our
 application:

 .. code-block:: php